TD22057/insteon-mqtt/docs/HA_Addon_Instructions.md

 ## Backing up your Data

-The default settings in the config.yaml file will save all user data to the `/config/insteon-mqtt` directory.
-So you only need to backup and save this data, you do not need to make a snapshot of the Insteon-MQTT add-on.
+The default settings in the config.yaml file will save all user data to the `/config/` directory.
+This directory is backed up when you make a snapshot of the Insteon-MQTT add-on.
 This directory may also contain a log file if you have enabled logging, be careful, this can get quite large.

+You can also access this directory '/addons_configs/83fc19e1_insteon-mqtt/' within VSCode or SSH Addon.

 ## Updating